allroundtesters/tester-api-steps/docs/real-cases/en/CreditRisk-Testing-2.md

 # Rule Based Risk Engine Part 2 - Write Code to Test

-Till now, what to do is quite obvious:
+What to do is quite obvious:

-1. Compose input data
+1. Compose input data - Test Case Input
-    * Fundametal Data
+    * Fundamental Data
     * Third Party And in-house data
 2. Mock the third party and in-house data according test cases
 3. Call the Evaluation API to checkout if meet the expectation